ibs-pan/foodwebviz/README.rst

 Tutorial
 -------

-For code exmaples and functionality overview please refer to Jupyter Notebooks in the ``examples/`` directory.
+For code examples and functionality overview please refer to Jupyter Notebooks in the ``examples/`` directory.
-To obtain information on a specific function/method "function_name" please execute "help(function_name)".
+To get information on a specific function/method "function_name" please execute "help(function_name)".

 Testing
 -------
 To execute the tests run:
 $ pytest

 Foodwebs uses the Python ``pytest`` testing package.
 You can learn more about pytest on their `homepage <https://pytest.org>`_.

 Bugs \ Questions